ExodusMovement/zip-up/README.md

 ## Testing

-Run `npm test` to run a comprehensive test suite; this tests that no errors occur and also verifies that the file is created correctly by unzipping and examining the file contents.
+Run `npm test` to run the test suite.
+The tests insure that no errors occur and also verifies that the file is created correctly by unzipping and examining the file contents.

 ## History